Apply for British Passport for Irish Citizens

 - Frequently Asked Questions

-What is the British Passport?
+What is the British Passport for Irish Citizens?

 The British passport is a travel document that proves that you are a British national and allows you to enter and leave Britain free of immigration controls.
 The passport is also an identity document that will enable you to move freely within the UK and proves your right to apply for work, study, and access state benefits.